DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../../images/eurd-win-underlay-report-preview-5.png)

-1. Adjust the content in other bands to print it side-by-side with the panel.
+1. Resize the content in other bands to print it side-by-side with the panel.

 	![](../../../../images/eurd-win-underlay-report-adjust-width.png)